abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

 - In this we do an implementation of **Kadane's algorithm** to find the maximum contiguous subarray sum.
-(Greedy Alogirith).
+(Greedy Algorithm).
 - In this we keep on adding elements to `total` and record it in `res` if its greater than `res`.
 If `total` goes less than zero we set the sum to zero.

 ```python